s1mark/afp/README.md

 │── .gitignore
 └── main.tf
 ```
-This repository will be the team's workspace and everyone should work on the tasks in that space
+This repository will be the team's workspace and everyone should work on the tasks there

 ## Work
 Maybe you already found out that what the customer wants is basically can be covered with the github features